movementkitchen/website/src/pages/about/index.md

 Hi there!
 I’m Ivana, a sports and exercise scientist with a Master's degree in Biomechanics and a special interest in mechanisms of injuries, ageing, and women's health.
-I have over a decade of experience working with movement and rehabilitation and have [published research on ageing master endurance athletes] [https://commons.nmu.edu/isbs/vol40/iss1/36/].
+I have over a decade of experience working with movement and rehabilitation and have [published research on ageing master endurance athletes](https://commons.nmu.edu/isbs/vol40/iss1/36/).
 I’m passionate about using the learning from elite athletes to improve quality of life of everyday people, especially new and not so new mums.
 When I don't research or coach, you can usually find me singing on the bicycle or drawing in Walthamstow Marshes with my